-- Ask your agent when you initially sign the six-month listing if the agent will give you a personal guarantee that you can cancel at the end of 90 days if you are unhappy.
+- Ask your agent when you initially sign the six-month listing whether they will give you a personal guarantee that you can cancel at the end of 90 days if you are unhappy.
 If the agent won't give you that guarantee, then list with an agent who has more confidence to make you that offer.

 Reasons for a One-Year Listing Length of Time

 - If you live out in a rural area where nothing ever sells in less than one year, then a 360-day listing may be the norm in your area.

-- Unique properties, large parcels, and expensive estates might take longer to sell because they may appeal to a more limited number of buyers.
+- Unique properties, large parcels, and expensive estates might take longer to sell, because they might appeal to a more limited number of buyers.

 - Private islands and lavish vacation homes require a longer marketing time, and agents may not be willing to shell out the big marketing bucks for a short-term listing.

 - Let's not forget the short sales and distressed situations.
-Over the years, banks have improved their response time on short sales, but many still require three months or longer to negotiate.
+Over the years, banks have improved their response times on short sales, but many still require three months or longer to negotiate.
 Buyers who walk out prior to acceptance simply lengthen the time frame.